oliver-mcf/lvis_project/README.md

     dump_coords():     Returns all coordinates of data as two numpy arrays. dump_bounds():     Returns the bottom left and top right coordinates of data in file.

-The focal purpose of this class is to give the attribute of elevations to each waveform:
+The main purpose of this class is to give the attribute of elevations to each waveform:

     LVIS.z